onsdagens/Symex_upstream/README.md

 # Acknowledgement

-This tool is the product of three masters thesis projects and other course work at Luleå University Of Technology.
-Two of these master thesis projects have been performed with financial support by [Grepit AB](https://www.grepit.se/).
+This tool is the product three thesis projects and other course work at Luleå University Of Technology.
+Two of these thesis projects have been performed with financial support by [Grepit AB](https://www.grepit.se/).

 The thesis projects, in chronological order, are as follows
   - [Joacim Norlén](https://github.com/norlen) [Architecture for a Symbolic Execution Environment](https://urn.kb.se/resolve?urn=urn%3Anbn%3Ase%3Altu%3Adiva-92525)